hass-agent/HASS.Agent-Documentation/docs/getting-started/initial-setup.md

 #### Checklist

 - [ ] HASS.Agent has been [installed](./installation.md) and the [onboarding](#onboarding-and-first-run) has been completed.
-- [ ] The HASS.Agent HACS integration has been [installed](./installation.md/#installing-the-home-assistant-integration).
+- [ ] The HASS.Agent integration has been [installed](./installation.md/#installing-the-home-assistant-integration), or you have chosen to go without it.

 ### Configure your computer